layeredbooks/intocomputers/doc/ghdl_ubuntu_prebuilt.md

-From this page with GHDL [releases](https://github.com/ghdl/ghdl/releases), a prebuilt version can be downloaded, as
+From this page with GHDL [releases](https://github.com/ghdl/ghdl/releases), a prebuilt version can be downloaded, for Ubuntu 18.04, as

     curl -L https://github.com/ghdl/ghdl/releases/download/nightly/ghdl-gha-ubuntu-18.04-mcode.tgz --output ghdl-gha-ubuntu-18.04-mcode.tgz

+and for Ubuntu 20.04, as

+    curl -L https://github.com/ghdl/ghdl/releases/download/nightly/ghdl-gha-ubuntu-20.04-mcode.tgz --output ghdl-gha-ubuntu-20.04-mcode.tgz

-After unpacking, as
+ After unpacking, for Ubuntu 18.04 as

     tar zxvf ghdl-gha-ubuntu-18.04-mcode.tgz

+and for Ubuntu 20.04, as

+    tar zxvf ghdl-gha-ubuntu-20.04-mcode.tgz

 and moving the unpacked content to a directory created and chosen for the GHDL installation, as